DarkEmbers/AlzheimersPrediction/documentation/week11.md

 # Week 11
+## Summary

-- SVM for Image Dataset using OvR and OvA approaches.
-Tried to find best parameters and tried different data sizes.
+- SVM for Image Dataset using OvR and OvA approaches. found best parameters and used different data sizes.